michaelbull/rs-api/README.md

 ### Beasts by Level

-Calling the `beastsInLevelGroup` method with 250 and 300 as parameters in the [Bestiary API][bestiary-api] will return an [ImmutableMap][immutablemap] of beast IDs to beast names, containing only beasts that have a combat level between 250 and 300 inclusive.
+Calling the `beastsInLevelGroup` method with the lower and upper combat level bounds as parameters (e.g. 250 and 300) in the [Bestiary API][bestiary-api] will return an [ImmutableMap][immutablemap] of beast IDs to beast names, containing only beasts that have a combat level between the lower and upper bounds inclusively.

 ```java
 API api = new API();